Study smarter with Fiveable

 Where people live shapes how districts look and what issues dominate.
 Texas' urban-rural divide creates dramatically different political landscapes within the same state.

-Compare: Urban vs. suburban competitive districts—urban districts in Texas lean reliably Democratic, but suburban districts have become true swing territory.
-FRQs about electoral competition should focus on suburbs, not cities.
+Compare: Urban districts in Texas lean reliably Democratic, and most rural districts lean reliably Republican.
+The real electoral competition happens in the suburbs.
+FRQs about electoral competition should focus on suburban districts, not core urban or rural areas.

 Texas is transforming demographically, and those changes ripple through every redistricting cycle.
 Population growth among Hispanic, Asian, and younger voters is redrawing the political map.

-Compare: Texas vs. California delegations—both are massive, but Texas has gained seats while California lost one after 2020.
-This reflects population migration patterns and makes Texas increasingly central to national political calculations.
+Compare: Texas vs. California delegations are both massive, but Texas has been gaining seats while California lost one after 2020.
+This reflects population migration patterns (people and businesses moving to Texas) and makes Texas increasingly central to national political calculations.

 | Concept | Best Examples |